amar0898/VaultNote/README.md

 ## 🔭 Future Scope
-• 🔐 Add note-locking with passwords or secure codes
+• 🔐 Add note-locking with passwords or secure codes<br>
 • 📎 Support for uploading documents and media files with notes

 ## 🤝 Feedback & Contributions